aadilmallick/my-notes-docusaurus/docs/devops/10-devsecops.md

 #### Supply chain attacks and SBOM

 A supply chain attack happens when attackers compromise trusted software components or updates that your application depends on.

-Instead of attacking your code directly, they infiltrate the software build or distribution process—like what happened in the SolarWinds breach—injecting malicious code into legitimate updates.
+Instead of attacking your code directly, they infiltrate the software build or distribution process—like what happened in the SolarWinds breach—injecting malicious code into legitimate updates of third-party packages.
 This lets attackers access thousands of organizations while staying hidden for months.

+> [!NOTE]
+> This attack is devastating because each third-party GitHub repo we use or each third-party NPM package we install becomes a possible attack vector.

 > [!NOTE]
 > These attacks are dangerous because you’re not just trusting your own code but also all third-party libraries and tools you use.